btafreshian/96bit-block-cipher/README.md

 The CLI encrypts or decrypts a single 96-bit block encoded as 24 hexadecimal characters.

+Every invocation prints a reminder that this is an experimental artifact:

+> Research cipher — NOT FOR PRODUCTION.
+Key size chosen for tractability, not security.

 ```sh
 ./cube96_cli enc <hex-key-24> <hex-plaintext-24>
 ./cube96_cli dec <hex-key-24> <hex-ciphertext-24>